savelee/leeboonstra-new/source/about/index.md

 ---
 title: Biography Lee Boonstra
 subtitle: Software Engineer & Advocate, Office of the CTO, Google
-description: Lee Boonstra is a software engineer and advocate for the Cloud office of the CTO at Google, a diverse team of highly experienced engineers and technologists, working on behalf of the Cloud CEO, whose mission is to foster market-disrupting collaborative innovation between Google and the world's most ambitious organizations.
-Expertise in AI & Voice, Lee is a public speaker and a published author for O'Reilly and Apress.
+description: Lee Boonstra has been a presence in the tech world since 2007, wearing many hats, from software engineer to prompt engineer, web developer to technical trainer, and developer advocate.
+With eight years of experience at Google, they now hold the role of SWE Tech Lead at the Cloud office of the CTO.
+Leading innovation projects, Lee aims to disrupt markets and foster collaboration globally.
+Their expertise in Conversational and Voice technology, alongside (Generative) AI, has led to recognition as a respected public keynote speaker and published author for O’Reilly and Apress.
+Lee eases tech headaches and celebrates those light bulb moments.
 nocomments: true
 layout: about
 ---